hnmn/termux-rootfs/README.md

 * [Termux](./Termux.apk) (Termux:Boot, Termux:Styling, Termux:Widget are integrated)
 * [Termux:API](./TermuxAPI.apk)

+You can use NeoTerm instead of Termux.
+Patched apk is available [here](./NeoTerm.apk).

 If you need to use a QEMU emulator for running an operating system, the best way is to use a [Limbo (QEMU x86)](./Limbo_x86.apk) Android application.